bmjen/puppet-docs/source/pdk/pdk_get_started.md

 **Note: this page is a draft in progress and is neither technically reviewed nor edited.
 Do not rely on information in this draft.**

 The Puppet Development Kit provides unified tooling to make developing and testing Puppet modules easier.
-This guide walks you through creating and testing a module with PDK.
+This guide walks you through creating and running unit tests on a module with PDK.

 [TODO: Jean get a graphic of the workflow]
 [TODO: Jean write a PoC/qsg overview of the workflow creating a new module, in addition to the tasks and concepts below.]